Industry: Global Retail (Grocery, General Merchandise, E-commerce)

 Confidence Level: Medium

-This score summarizes how Walmart has responded to documented accountability-relevant incidents, including regulatory actions, labor disputes, supply chain controversies, and governance-related responses.
+This score summarizes how Walmart has responded to documented incidents appearing in public accountability channels (e.g., regulatory actions, litigation, settlements, enforcement actions, and related public disclosures).

 It does not represent: